 Generating consistent fee table formatting

-To reduce errors and improve the quality of fee data, the SEC is changing the layout and location of the current fee table.
-Beginning Jan.
-31, 2022, all fee calculation tables will be required to follow the new layout which includes additional columns and more required data (even if a prior filing used the previous format).
+To reduce errors and improve the quality of fee data, the SEC changed the layout and location of the current fee table.
+As of Jan.
+31, 2022, all fee calculation tables are required to follow the new layout which includes additional columns and more required data.

 As filers and the legal community modify their table data to meet the new requirements, it paves the way for well-structured fee tagging by the time iXBRL is required beginning July 31, 2024.
 Transitioning to iXBRL further demonstrates the SEC’s aggressive plan to incorporate interactive data wherever possible to improve investor and SEC staff access to filer data.